 In this section we analyze what households are expecting for the future.
-In our survey conducted between November 2009 and January 2010 we asked a number of questions eliciting individuals' expectations regarding a variety of outcomes and decisions, including their household's income, spending, saving behavior and retirement plans.
+In the NYFed survey we asked a number of questions eliciting individuals' expectations regarding a variety of outcomes and decisions, including their household's income, spending, saving behavior and retirement plans.

 We first discuss individuals' expectations reported at the end of 2009 about overall economic conditions during the following 12 months.
 As shown in Table 18, more respondents expect to see increases than decreases in the unemployment, loan interest and mortgage rate.
 However, a slightly higher share expect an increase rather than a decrease in the average house price at the national level, but on average expecting an increase of only 0.5% during 2010.
-On average those younger than 40 and those with incomes in the \$30,000-\$75,000 range are somewhat more optimistic about changes in the unemployment rate and in house prices, while those aged 40-55 and those with household incomes under \$30,000 are more pessimistic.
-Perhaps not surprisingly, expectations about overall economic conditions are vary with certain measures of financial distress.
-As shown in Table 19, those who are under water are more likely to expect higher unemployment, interest rates and mortgage rates, relative to the sample.
+Perhaps not surprisingly, expectations about overall economic conditions vary with experiences of financial distress.
+As shown in Table 19, those who are under water are more likely to expect higher unemployment, interest and mortgage rates.
 Expectations for those who are unemployed or those who reported household income losses of over 10% during 2009 do not depict the same pessimistic picture.
 In fact, expectations for this group tend to be more optimistic relative to our sample.
-It is also notable that those who report to be underwater are more likely to expect higher home prices in the future, and expect a higher mean increase in home prices relative to the entire sample.
+It is also notable that those who report to be underwater are more likely to expect home prices to rise in the future, and to expect a higher mean increase in home prices relative to the entire sample.

 Tables 20 and 21 report expectations about a number of personal outcomes and decisions.
 Considering first year-ahead expectations of household incomes, while there exists considerable heterogeneity in expectations across individuals, overall respondents are reasonably optimistic, expecting an average increase of 4.1% in their household income over the next 12 months.
-Expected increases are higher on average among younger and lower-income respondents, while older and higher-income respondents instead on average expect a small decline in their household incomes.
-Expected increases are highest on average for financially distressed respondents, i.e., those who report to be unemployed at the end of 2009 and those who report to have lost over 10% of household income in 2009 (Table 21).
+Expected increases are higher on average among younger and lower-income respondents, while older and higher-income respondents instead on average expect a small decline in their household incomes.23 Expected increases are highest on average for financially distressed respondents, i.e., those who report to be unemployed at the end of 2009 and those who report to have lost over 10% of household income in 2009 (Table 21).
 This is consistent with them anticipating finding a job or experiencing an income rebound in the next 12 months.
 A similar pattern is found for wage expectations (asked of those who were employed at the time of the survey at the end of 2009), with workers expecting an average 3.4% increase in their wages.